How to Remove Malware from Mac

 These symptoms can be caused by legitimate things, like background downloads or software conflicts.
 If you’re looking to clean viruses from your Mac, you need a reliable way of checking the cause of unwanted behavior.

 Now that you know about detecting viruses on your Mac, it's time to discuss the best steps for removing malware.
-These are the main ways to get a virus off your Mac:
+Here's how to get rid of viruses on Mac:

 Malware is often designed to connect to the internet—sending stolen information to criminals, using your machine to send spam emails, or just spreading itself further.
 If you’re trying to get rid of a potential threat detected on your Mac, it’s a good idea to disable your internet connection.